-Disclosure Requirements Compliance Description of Approach (Alberta, Manitoba, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut, Ontario, Québec, Saskatchewan and Yukon only) Disclose whether and, if so, how the board or nominating committee considers the level of representation of women on the board in identifying and nominating candidates for election or re-election to the board.
-If the issuer does not consider the level of representation of women on the board in identifying and nominating candidates for election or re-election to the board, disclose the issuer's reasons for not doing so.
-Yes 13.
-Consideration Given to the Representation of Women in Executive Officer Appointments (Alberta, Manitoba, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut, Ontario, Québec, Saskatchewan and Yukon only) While the Company is an equal opportunity employer and does not have specific targets for the level of representation of women when making executive officer appointments, the Company recognizes the Disclose whether and, if so, how the issuer considers the level of representation of women in executive officer positions when making executive officer appointments.
-If the issuer does not consider the level of representation of women in executive officer positions when making executive officer appointments, disclose the issuer's reasons for not doing so.
-Yes value of gender diversity and three of the seven executives reporting directly to the CEO are women, namely the Chief Legal Officer, the Chief Marketing Officer and the Vice-President Human Resources.
+Disclosure Requirements Compliance Description of Approach representation of women in executive officer positions when making executive officer appointments.
+If the issuer does not consider the level of representation of women in executive officer positions when making executive officer appointments, disclose the issuer's reasons for not doing so. reporting directly to the CEO are women, namely the Chief Marketing Officer and the Chief Human Resources Officer.
 The Company does not, however, consider the level of representation of women in executive officer positions when making executive officer appointments.
 The Company's policies are committed to treating people fairly, with respect and dignity, and to offer employment opportunities based upon an individual's qualifications, character and performance, not the particular gender or social group that an individual may belong to.
 14. Issuer's Targets Regarding the Representation of Women on the Board and in Executive Officer Positions (Alberta, Manitoba, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut, Ontario, Québec, Saskatchewan and Yukon only) (a) For purposes of this Item, a "target" means a number or percentage, or a range of numbers or percentages, adopted by the issuer of women on the issuer's board or in executive officer positions of the issuer by a specific date.
-Yes By the adoption of the gender diversity policy, the Board has committed to take all reasonable efforts to identify at least one woman director nominee for election at each annual general meeting of shareholders.
-Such objective is met with Rani Hublou and Kathleen Miller who are standing for re-election as directors at the Meeting.
+Yes By the adoption of the gender diversity policy, the Board has committed to take all reasonable efforts to identify and propose at each annual general meeting of shareholders of the Company, a diverse selection of director nominees to its Board for election at each annual general meeting of shareholders of the Company.
 The Board has not adopted a "target" relating to the identification and nomination of women directors and in executive officer positions.
 The Company is an equal opportunity employer and does not consider the level of representation of women when making executive officer appointments.
-The Company's policies are committed to treating people fairly, with respect and dignity, and to offer employment opportunities based upon an individual's qualifications, character and
+The Company's policies are committed to treating people fairly, with respect and dignity, and to offer employment opportunities based upon an individual's qualifications, character and performance,